cvmfs/doc-cvmfs/cpt-containers.rst

     https://registry.hub.docker.com/cmssw/cc8:latest
     https://gitlab-registry.cern.ch/clange/jetmetanalysis:latest

-The first two refer to images in the classical docker hub, the standard ``centos`` using the latest tag and the ``cms`` version of centos8, again using the latest tag.
-The third image refers to a docker image hosted on CERN GitLab that contains the code for an analysis by a CERN user.
+The first two refer to images in Docker Hub, the standard ``centos`` using the latest tag and the ``cms`` version of centos8, again using the latest tag.
+The third image refers to an image hosted on CERN GitLab that contains the code for an analysis by a CERN user.

-It is possible to use the ``*`` wildcard which acts like the ``*`` glob in the terminal shell to specify multiple tags.
+It is possible to use the ``*`` wildcard to specify multiple tags.

 For instance: